MathieuTurcotte/node-backoff/README.md

 as the last argument of the `backoff` and `fail` events to let the listeners know why the backoff operation was attempted.

-An error will be thrown an error if a backoff operation is already in progress.
+An error will be thrown if a backoff operation is already in progress.

 In practice, this method should be called after a failed attempt to perform a sensitive operation (connecting to a database, downloading a resource over the